warpKaiba/waxpost-userscript/README.md

 # waxpost-userscript

 This is a WIP browser user-script version of Waxpost, the non-functional Weasyl crossposter.
-Currently only works with FurAffinity.
+Currently works with FurAffinity, Sofurry, Inkbunny, and DeviantArt.
+This extension lets you easily crosspost images from these websites to Weasyl.

 ![](https://i.imgur.com/CfFVltz.png)